 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X Vario does not offer wifi capability.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the X Vario) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X Vario and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the X Vario does not have a direct predecessor.
+The X Vario is a recent model that features in the current product line-up of Leica.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what conclusions can be drawn?
 Is the Leica X Vario better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.